Most recently updated on May 8, 2023

 A little more than an hour into our day’s drive, we arrive at the state capital of Texas.

-Austin’s population is nearing 1 million, making it the 11th most populous city in the country as well as the 4th most populated in Texas.
+Austin’s population is now slightly less than 1 million, making it the 10th most populous city in the country as well as the 4th most populated in Texas.
 It’s also the second most populous state capital, behind only Phoenix.

 For hundreds of years, the Tonkawa, Comanche and Lipan tribes lived in this region before the first Spanish explorations in the 1700s.
 The initial European American pioneers arrived in the 1830s and settled along the rivers and lakes.